(Almost) Efficient Mechanisms for Bilateral Trading: Deterministic 1/2 Approximation: Tightness

-\subsection{Deterministic 1/2 Approximation: Tightness}
+\section{Deterministic 1/2 Approximation: Tightness}

-\textbf{Proof of Proposition \ref{prop-bilateral-distribution-info}}:
+\subsubsection{Proof of Proposition \ref{prop-bilateral-distribution-info}}

-\begin{proof} We start with the first part.
+We start with the first part.
 Consider the following distribution $D_s$ of the seller: with probability $\frac 1 2$, $v_s$ gets a value (uniformly at random) in $(0,\epsilon)$.
 With probability $\frac 1 2$, $v_s$ gets a value (uniformly at random) between $(1,1+\epsilon)$.
 Observe that the median of $D_s$ is $1$.

-There are two possible cases, depending on the trade price $r$: \begin{enumerate} \item $r \leq 1$: let $v_b=\infty$ with probability $1$.
+Recall that every DSIC, individually rational and budget balanced mechanism in our setting is a posted price mechanism.
+Now there are two possible cases, depending on the trade price $r$: \begin{enumerate} \item $r \leq 1$: let $v_b=\infty$ with probability $1$.
 The optimal solution always sells the item to the buyer, but the mechanism will sell the item with probability $\frac 1 2$.
 We get an approximation of $2$ since $v_b >> v_s$.

 \item $r > 1$: let $v_b=1-\epsilon$ with probability $1$.
 The value of the optimal solution is at least $1-\epsilon$ (always sell the item to the buyer).
 However, the mechanism sells the item only when $v_s \in (0,\epsilon)$, which happens with probability $\frac 1 2$.
 The approximation is $2$ also in this case. \end{enumerate}